 EU Agency for Fundamental Rights

-The EU Agency for Fundamental Rights (FRA), which was established to undertake research and data collection and provide expert advice to the EU and member states with regards to fundamental rights, is mandated to cooperate with the full spectrum of domestic human rights bodies.
+The EU Agency for Fundamental Rights (FRA), which was established to undertake research and data collection and provide expert advice to the EU and its Member States on fundamental rights, is mandated to cooperate with the full spectrum of domestic human rights bodies.
 It has taken steps to integrate NHRIs into its activities, such as through its research on NHRIs and by convening meetings of EU NHRIs, national equality bodies and Ombuds institutions to promote coordination, peer exchange and strategic joint actions at the EU level.

-FRA interacts with NHRIs on a regular basis with regard to the annual planning of its activities and programmes.
-It has the mandate to cooperate with ‘public bodies competent in the field of fundamental rights in the Member States, including national human rights institutions’.
+FRA interacts with NHRIs regularly concerning the implementation of the EU Charter, advancing the rule of law in the EU, and in its annual planning of activities and programmes.
+It has the mandate to cooperate with ‘public bodies competent in the field of fundamental rights in the Member States, including national human rights institutions.’

 European External Action Service

-We work with our partners at the European External Action Service to strengthen and raise visibility of the role of NHRIs outside of the EU.
+We work with our partners at the European External Action Service to strengthen and raise the visibility of NHRIs outside of the EU.
 This includes engagement with the following actors and policy instruments:

 - The EU Special Representative for Human Rights helps make EU policy on human rights in non-EU countries more effective, coherent and visible.

-- Through European Instrument for Democracy and Human Rights (EIDHR), the EU supports NHRIs worldwide to strengthen their role as key actors to promote and protect human rights in line with the UN Paris Principles.
+- Through the Neighbourhood, Development and International Cooperation Instrument (NDICI), the EU supports NHRIs worldwide to strengthen their role as vital actors to promote and protect human rights in line with the UN Paris Principles.

-- The EU Action Plan on Human Rights and Democracy (2015-2019) provides an agreed basis for a collective effort by both EU countries and the EU institutions, stating, among others, that “the EU puts special emphasis on ownership by, and co-operation with, local institutions and mechanisms, including national human rights institutions.”
+- The EU Action Plan on Human Rights and Democracy (2020-2024) provides an agreed basis for a collective effort by both EU countries and EU institutions, stating, among others, the need to “support independent national human rights institutions […], in line with the Paris […] Principles, and engage with them including in the context of human rights dialogues.”

 Council of the European Union

-We participate in meetings held by the Human Rights Working Group of the Council of the EU (COHOM), which is responsible for human rights issues in the EU’s external relations.
-It is composed of human rights experts from member states and the European Commission.
-The agendas of COHOM’s meetings cover the various aspects of the EU’s human rights policy such as action in international fora, dialogues with third countries, thematic issues and mainstreaming.
+We participate in meetings held by the Human Rights Working Group of the Council of the EU (COHOM), as well as the Working Party on Fundamental Rights, Citizens Rights and Free Movement of Persons (FREMP).
+COHOM is responsible for human rights issues in the EU’s external relations.
+It is composed of human rights experts from Member States and the European Commission.
+COHOM’s meetings cover the various aspects of the EU’s human rights policy, such as action in international fora, dialogues with third countries, thematic issues and mainstreaming.
+FREMP is responsible for issues related to the Charter of Fundamental Rights of the EU, and with negotiations in respect to EU accession to the European Convention on Human Rights.
+The Working Party is also responsible for preparatory work in the legislative procedures of the Council; for all matters related to the promotion of fundamental rights in the EU; as well as for developing follow-up reports and the annual report on the activities of the Fundamental Rights Agency (FRA).

 Organization for Security and Co-operation in Europe

-At its Human Dimensions Implementation Meetings, OSCE invites European NHRIs to speak on the progress of the implementation of the OSCE Human Dimensions Commitments.
-In addition, ENNHRI and European NHRIs participate actively at the Human Dimensions Seminars and Supplementary Human Dimensions Meetings, which address specific challenges and opportunities in the promotion and protection of human rights.
-The 2015 OSCE Human Dimension Seminar, under the Serbian Chairmanship, was dedicated to NHRIs and their role in promoting and protecting human rights, including through implementation of the OSCE Human Dimensions Commitments.
+At its Human Dimension Implementation Meetings, the OSCE invites European NHRIs to speak on the progress of the implementation of the OSCE’s Human Dimension Commitments.
+In addition, ENNHRI and European NHRIs participate in the Human Dimension Seminars and Supplementary Human Dimension Meetings, which address specific challenges to and opportunities for the promotion and protection of human rights.
+The 2015 OSCE Human Dimension Seminar, under the Serbian Chairmanship, was dedicated to NHRIs and their role in promoting and protecting human rights, including through the implementation of the OSCE Human Dimension Commitments.

 OSCE Office for Democratic Institutions and Human Rights

-The OSCE Office for Democratic Institutions and Human Rights (ODIHR) provides support, assistance and expertise to participating States and civil society to promote democracy, rule of law, human rights, and tolerance and non-discrimination.
+The OSCE Office for Democratic Institutions and Human Rights (ODIHR) provides support, assistance and expertise to participating States and civil society to promote democracy, the rule of law, human rights, tolerance and non-discrimination.
 ODIHR seeks to strengthen the capacity of NHRIs in the OSCE region.
-It has stated that ‘active support for the establishment of strong and independent NHRIs, as well as building capacity of existing institutions, is instrumental for the implementation of the OSCE human dimension commitments’.
+It has stated that “active support for the establishment of strong and independent NHRIs, as well as building capacity of existing institutions, is instrumental for the implementation of the OSCE Human Dimension Commitments.”

-We collaborate annually with ODIHR to plan, design and deliver the NHRI Academy, which provides capacity building for NHRI staff in the key methodologies and characteristics of NHRIs, as well as a forum for exchange of good practice and networking among NHRIs.
+Since 2014, we have collaborated with ODIHR on the annual NHRI Academy.
+This provides capacity building for NHRI staff in both the key methodologies and characteristics of NHRIs and how NHRIs can address key human rights challenges.
+It also serves as a forum for good practice exchange and networking among NHRIs.

 Office of the United Nations High Commissioner for Human Rights

-OHCHR is a part of the UN Secretariat with the headquarters in Geneva and has a unique mandate from the international community to promote and protect all human rights.
+The Office of the United Nations High Commissioner for Human Rights (OHCHR) forms part of the UN Secretariat and has a unique mandate from the international community to promote and protect all human rights.
 Strengthening international human rights mechanisms is one of OHCHR’s main priorities.

-The National Institutions and Regional Mechanisms Unit of OHCHR supports the establishment and strengthening of NHRIs and works closely with NHRIs to support them in the implementation of their broad mandates to promote and protect human rights.
-It also acts as the GANHRI Secretariat.
+OHCHR’s National Institutions and Regional Mechanisms Unit supports the establishment and strengthening of NHRIs.
+It works closely with NHRIs to support them in the implementation of their broad mandates to promote and protect human rights.
+It also acts as the Secretariat to the GANHRI Sub-Committee on Accreditaton.

-In accordance with Human Rights Council resolution 5/1, NHRIs with A-status accreditation, GANHRI and the regional networks of NHRIs (speaking on behalf of A-status members) are entitled to participate, make an oral statement, or submit written documentation such as statements, reports and policy papers to the UN Human Rights Council.
+In accordance with Human Rights Council resolution 5/1, NHRIs with A-status accreditation, GANHRI and the regional networks of NHRIs (speaking on behalf of A-status members) are entitled to participate in, make an oral statement at, or submit written documentation (such as statements, reports and policy papers) to the UN Human Rights Council.

 OHCHR Regional Office for Europe

 The OHCHR Regional Office for Europe works to facilitate the integration of the UN’s human rights standards at EU level, with the joint goal of helping address human rights challenges in Europe.
 It also seeks to ensure the integration of the UN’s human rights perspective in external EU policies and activities.
-We work closely with the OHCHR Regional Office for Europe through collaboration in thematic conferences and projects and by sharing information on issues arising in our shared geographic remit.
+We work closely with the OHCHR Regional Office for Europe by collaborating on thematic conferences and projects and by sharing information on issues in our shared geographic remit.

 United Nations Development Programme

 The mission of the UN Development Programme (UNDP) is to help achieve the eradication of poverty and the reduction of inequalities and exclusion.
-Thus, UNDP works, among others, on to protect the rule of law, justice, security and human rights.
+Thus, among other things, UNDP works on protecting the rule of law, justice, security and human rights.

 UNDP supports and collaborates with NHRIs in the following areas: